etaque/elm-transit/README.md

     NavigateTo page ->
       let
-        timeline = Transit.defaultTimeline (SetPage page)
+        timeline = Transit.timeline 100 (SetPage page) 200
-        -- see withExitDuration and withEnterDuration for customisation in
+        -- 100m from 0 to 1, then action, then 200ms from 0 to 1
+      in
         Transit.init TransitAction timeline model